Graham Borgman

 • PacificSource

 I am a Licensed Professional Counselor and hold a Master's degree in counseling psychology with an emphasis in depth psychology from Pacifica Graduate Institute.
-Prior to beginning a practice here in Portland, I provided psychotherapy to adults in an LGBTQ community mental health center for two years.
-I also have experience in working with adults with persistent psychiatric disturbances in a semi-residential setting as a counselor.
-I specialize in working with the following issues: Depression, anxiety, existential concerns, trauma, grief, relationship problems, LGBTQ issues, and more.
+Prior to my current independent practice, I worked as a therapist in a group practice, provided psychotherapy to adults in a community mental health center, and also have professional experience working as a counselor in a semi-residential psychiatric program for adults.

 Techniques I Use